jjrichman/themerkantile/README.md

-Building a one page site to advertise a neighborhood shopping center.
+A one page site to advertise a neighborhood shopping center.